thallard/minishell_tester/README.md

 int main(int argc, char **argv)
 {
   // Your code...
-  if (argc >= 3 && !ft_strncmp(argv[1], "-c", 3))
+  if (argc >= 3 && !ft_strncmp(argv[1], "-c", 3)) // Check if the -c flag is enabled
     ft_launch_minishell(argv[2]);
-    // Above this is the function that normally launch your minishell, instead of reading line with a get_next_line or a read on fd 0, you just have to get the argv[2] content and execute it.
+    // Above this is the function that normally launch your minishell, instead
+    // of reading line with a get_next_line or a read() on fd 0, you just have to get
+    // the argv[2] (which contains the content) and execute it.
   // Your code...
   return (0);
 }